aharo24/.alacritty/README.md

 Feel free to follow me on twitter: [@aharo24](https://www.twitter.com/aharo24)!

-email me with any questions, improvements, or just to chat. io.aharo24@gmail.com
+email me with any questions, improvements, bugs, or just to chat. io.aharo24@gmail.com